MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics.md

 1. Different applications consume refined and aggregated data.
     1. Visualization using Power BI or real time dashboards
     1. Business integration using Logic Apps for connections to the Dataverse and Dynamics 365
-1. Generated Training Data is consumed by tools such as ML Studio to generate ML models.
+1. ML Studio consumes generated training data to create or update ML models.
-1. Data engineers use Notebooks and KQL Query sets to analyze the data and create data products supported by (Microsoft Copilot in Fabric)[/fabric/get-started/copilot-fabric-overview].
+1. Data engineers use Notebooks and Kusto Query Language (KQL) Query sets to analyze the data and create data products supported by [Microsoft Copilot in Fabric](/fabric/get-started/copilot-fabric-overview).

 ### Scalability

 A connected vehicle and data solution can scale to millions of vehicles and thousands of services.
-It's recommended to use the [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp) to achieve scalability and elasticity.
+Use the [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp) to achieve scalability and elasticity.

 :::image type="content" source="images/automotive-connectivity-and-data-solution-scalability.svg" alt-text="Diagram of the scalability concept." border="false"lightbox="images/automotive-connectivity-and-data-solution-scalability.svg":::